microphone Radio Days!

 Lake Michigan Broadcasting added an FM sister staion to WMTE in April 2000 with the purchase of WXYQ (101.5) from Crystal Clear Communications.
 WXYQ moved into the Greenbush Street building from its former location at 32 Filer Street, across the street from the Manistee Post Office.
 WXYQ became WMTE-FM "Oldies 101.5" in September 2000.

-At the beginning of 2007, Bernie Schroeder continued to host his long-running morning show on WMTE, which was followed by syndicated talk programming.
+At the beginning of 2007, Bernie Schroeder continued to host his long-running morning show on WMTE 1340, followed by syndicated talk programming.
 On WMTE-FM, Chet Baker and Chuck Randall hosted the morning show, followed by Rod Beckman and Chris Plummer.
 Lynn Baerwolf was President/CEO of Lake Michigan Broadcasting, Jason Wilder was Operations Manager, Richard Young was General Sales Manager, Ben Failor was Local Sales Manager of Manistee Operations, and Alan Neushwander was News Director.
 Mike Baerwolf started 2007 as chief engineer, leaving the station group later that year.

 A format change came in August 2007, when WMTE-FM moved from "Good Times and Great Oldies - Oldies 101.5" to "Classic Hits, Cool-101."
 Chet Baker is the lone host of the Morning Show, Alan Neushwander anchors the morning newscasts, and Rod Beckman & Chris Plummer continue to round out the schedule.